-In the section of With regard to self_control, residents sharing rooms may clash-points with each otherbetween residents and roommates can be seen.
-There would be problems for residents living sharing in two-person rooms would have problems related to ensure their space and privacy-protection, etc. (Sumeragei et al. 2002).
-Other problems include decisions to have Besides, on and off of televisions orand radios on or off and or their volume, inconsistence of bed time and sleeping time, deciding whether curtains shall should be drawn or not shut, whether shut or not of the a door facing the corridor should be closed or not, and lights turned on or off or not of the light, all of which would probably be related to different or inconsistent sleeping times decoration or not, etc, were included (Foltz-Gray, 1995; Harris et al., MeBride, Ross, & Curtis, 2002; Kaldenberg, 1999; Kane et al., Baker, Salmon, & Veazie, 1998; Ulrich & and Zimring, 2004).
-Willcocks, Peace, and Kellaher (1987) once mentioned that the residents' degree of satisfaction degree would be lowered if residents they
+opportunities for social interaction and their residents living in two person room may have quarrelelash with one anotherroommates (Sumeragei et al. 2002).
+Bitzan (1998), however, presented aput forward the positive results picture, stating that there were the stable feeling between residents in sharinged rooms and their roommatespositively interact with one another.
+Thus, we can conclude that while Eevidence largely showed that points to negative communication between residents sharing rooms and their roommates were mainly negative, a but feeling supportive relationship may also exist between them couldn't be denied.
+In the section of With regard to self-control, residents sharing rooms may clash-points with each otherbetween residents and roommates can be seen.
+There would be problems for FResidents living sharing in-two-person rooms would have problems related toto ensure their space and privacy protection, etc. (Sumeragei et al. 2002).
+Other problems include decisions to have Besides, on and off of televisions or and radios on or off and or their volume, inconsistence of bed time and sleeping time, whether or not curtains shall should be drawnshut, whether or not shut or not of the a door facing the corridor should be closed, and lights turned on or off-or not of the light, all of which would probably be related to different sleeping timesdecoration or not, etc., were included (Foltz-Gray, 1995; Harris et al., MeBride, Ross, & Curtis, 2002; Kaldenberg, 1999; Kane et al., Baker, Salmon, & Veazie, 1998; Ulrich &\and\Zimring, 2004).
+Willcocks, Peace, and Kellaher\(1987) once-mentioned that the residents' degree of satisfaction degree-would be lowered if residents they failed were unable to control their living environment.
+Thus, When there was a private space in bedroom, residents would enable them to freely express their personality, to prove have their own space, Aand control over living their environment, which, in turn, would improve their quality of life quality.-